Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

         min-height: 800px;

 to ensure that the images still resized repsonsively, but didn't shrink too much, and additionally set the overflows to visible.
 This solved the problem.

+The second, was that the background images for each section did not offer enough contrast between the background and the text.
+This was solved using GIMP and reducing the brightness and saturation.

 The HTML code was validated here (https://validator.w3.org/)